 As you can see, this flexibility can give you a competitive edge.

 And it can be worth it because the eCommerce industry is getting more and more competitive:

 In 2021, retail eCommerce sales amounted to approximately 4.9 trillion U.S. dollars worldwide, according to Statista.

-This figure is forecast to react 7.4 trillion dollars by 2025.
+This figure is forecast to reach 7.4 trillion dollars by 2025.

 Unique shopping experience

 A custom eCommerce website is the best way to provide a unique and engaging shopping experience for your customers.